 For those who do not believe in an afterlife, on the other hand, it can stir in them the urge to live as intensely as they can within the time they have.
 If our time truly is finite, then what is aspired to must be achieved in the here and now.
 There will be no second chance, in this perspective.
 Experience must be seized; life must be encountered.
 Conversely, some who have no faith in an afterlife might be morose, convinced that the only true proposition is, “Life is hard and then you die.”
 To such people, life might not seem only meaningless—it might seem not even worth the effort.

-We do not encounter these existential questions in nice, orderly sequence, nor do we encounter them in neat, easily discernable, clearly marked situations.
+We do not encounter these questions in nice, orderly sequence, nor do we encounter them in neat, easily discernable, clearly marked situations.
 We encounter them in the flesh and blood world of everyday life in ways that are often muddled and filled with contradictions.
 We might never ask ourselves any of these questions in straightforward language, even if we sense their presence; they may always simply be undefined feelings deep within us, never examined in any serious way.
 And most disturbing of all, even if we do confront them directly, we may never find answers that satisfy us.
-The existential questions of life can pose challenges that perhaps we are not equal to.
+Our questions about the human situation can pose challenges that perhaps we are not equal to.
 If we cannot be certain about why humans exist, what is right and what is wrong, or whether death is the end or not, we might be filled with unease and a sense of incompleteness, as if important business had been left undone.
 The way a human deals with the questions of existence tells us important things about them.
 Those who never think about these issues are personifying Plato’s famous quote: “The unexamined life is not worth living”.
 Those who believe they have all the answers to them may actually be arrogant and self-deceived.
 And those who seek answers in an open-minded way, modestly, and with a sense of humility, may be better positioned in life than most people.

 We were summoned into the world through an act that was not willed by us.
 As infants, we exist and perceive but we do not understand.
 We find ourselves thrown into a family (or some other group of caregivers).
 We find ourselves immersed in a particular way of life, which we come to assume is normal.
 We float in the river of time and we see the days pass in succession, not realizing what time itself is.
 We find ourselves in a particular historical era, although we are utterly unaware of this for many years.
 We are selves, being shaped by impulses, experiences, actions, reactions, personalities, and circumstances the nature of which we do not comprehend, but we cannot yet step outside of these selves to examine all of this.
 We interact with others, and we gravitate back and forth between the exterior world of this interaction and the interior world of our emotions, memories, impressions, and hypotheses about this interaction, the inner world of our emerging consciousness, the place in our brains where we process and absorb experience.
 This is our common inheritance as people, the reality each of us faces.